 - Consider joining the meeting early to ensure your technology is working correctly. - Please note that we will mute all public attendees to minimise background noise.
-If you have registered to speak during the virtual meeting, the Chairman or Administrator will un-mute your microphone at the appropriate time.
-We also respectfully request that you turn off video cameras until asked to speak. - Each individual speaker shall be restricted to a total of three minutes. - When speaking, keep your points clear and concise. - Please speak clearly the Councillors are interested in your comments.
+If you have registered to speak during the virtual meeting, the Chairman will un-mute your microphone at the appropriate time. - Each individual speaker shall be restricted to a total of three minutes. - When speaking, keep your points clear and concise. - Please speak clearly the Councillors are interested in your comments.